Centre for Education and Research on Ageing (CERA)

 Our ageing research is achieved through a broad program that incorporates clinical, laboratory, epidemiological and health service evaluation approaches.
 Allied to this are education programs, at basic and advanced levels of practice, in geriatric medicine and other education programs for medical students and aged care workers from a range of professional settings including pharmacy, oral health, nursing and allied health.
 The teaching of geriatric medicine and associated disciplines within The University of Sydney's, Sydney Medical School continues to be one of CERA's core programs.

 David Le Couteur is Professor of Geriatric Medicine at the University of Sydney and Senior Staff Specialist Physician in Geriatric Medicine at the Concord RG Hospital in Sydney.
 His research focusses on ageing biology and geriatric pharmacology.
-Academic metrics include more than 290 publications and chapters with more than 12,000 citations; scholar H index 51, 21 Australian NHMRC and ARC research grants (>$12 million funding over 22 yrs) and 32 post-graduate research students (16 completed PhD, 6 current PhD).
+Academic metrics include more than 320 publications and chapters; scholar H index 53, 21 Australian NHMRC and ARC research grants (>$12 million funding over 22 yrs) and 32 post-graduate research students (20 completed PhD, 3 current PhD).
 He was president of the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists (ASCEPT 2011-2013).
 He was recipient of the American Society for Clinical Pharmacology and Therapeutics 2013 William B Abrams award (contribution to geriatric clinical pharmacology) and the 2015 Rand Medal of the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists (contribution to national and international pharmacology).
-He served on several Federal medicines committees: Pharmaceutical Benefits Advisory Committee (2009-2013) and chaired its Drug Utilization Subcommittee; Australian Drug Evaluation Committee (1998-2005) and chaired its Pharmaceutical Subcommittee; and Advisory Committee on the Safety of Medicines (2013-2014).
-In 2016 he was awarded an AO for for distinguished service to medicine as a clinical pharmacologist and geriatrician, particularly through a range of advisory roles and academic research activities.
+He served on several Federal medicines committees: Pharmaceutical Benefits Advisory Committee, and chaired its Drug Utilization Subcommittee; Australian Drug Evaluation Committee and chaired its Pharmaceutical Subcommittee; and Advisory Committee on the Safety of Medicines (2013-2014).
+In 2016 he was awarded an AO for distinguished service to medicine as a clinical pharmacologist and geriatrician, particularly through a range of advisory roles and academic research activities.

 Andrew McLachlan is a pharmacist and researcher with experience in clinical and experimental pharmacology and research into the quality use of medicines.
 He achieved First Class Honours and was awarded the University Medal during his undergraduate degree, completed a PhD in Sydney and then worked as a Postdoctoral researcher at the University of Manchester.
 In 1994 Andrew returned to Australia to take up a competitively funded postdoctoral fellowship in Clinical Pharmacology and Toxicology at St Vincent's Hospital (Sydney) before returning to the University of Sydney as a Lecturer in 1996.
 In 2006 he was appointed Professor of Pharmacy (Aged Care) in the Faculty of Pharmacy at the University of Sydney based at Concord Hospital and the Centre for Education and Research on Ageing (CERA) at Concord Hospital.
 His main research interests centre on understanding the causes and consequences of variability in response to medicines and how this informs their quality use.
 The focus of his research has been in special patient populations such as older people.
 Andrew is currently the Program Director of a NHMRC Centre for Research Excellence in Medicines and Ageing.
 Andrew has authored more than 200 research papers in peer reviewed journals and attracted over $12 M in competitive research funding.
 Andrew's particular expertise has meant he has been engaged in numerous research-based collaborations, acted as a consultant to the pharmaceutical industry, international universities, served on the Editorial Boards of international peer reviewed journals and been appointed to expert committees of Australian governments.

 Vasi Naganathan is an academic at the University of Sydney and a consultant Geriatrician at Concord RG Hospital.
 His research interests are wide including: health of older men, oral health, falls, fractures and osteoporosis, pharmacology in the older people and the application of evidence-based medicine to older people.
-He is currently primary supervisor of 6 PhD students.
-Vasi has approximately 100 publications and has authored more than 50 research publications in the last 5 years.
+He is currently primary supervisor of 6 PhD students and secondary supervisor to 2 students.
+Vasi has approximately 130 publications and has authored more than 50 research publications in the last 5 years.
 Vasi has bravely ventured into difficult area of clinical trials in older people.
 He is a lead investigator on a landmark NHMRC funded clinical trial to evaluate the efficacy of deprescribing medications in older people who live in residential aged care facilities.
 Vasi has developed research collaborations with a number of different disciplines including oncology, cardiology, pharmacy, nutrition and public health.
 He has trained many local geriatricians as Advanced Trainee Coordinator in the past (RACP award for excellence in mentoring).
 He has supervised a number of clinical research projects undertaken by trainees in Geriatric medicine, undergraduate medical students, dieticians and pharmacy students.
-Vasi is a Chair of Scientific Subcommittee of Australian and New Zealand Society of Geriatric medicine, member of the hospital's ethics committee (HREC) and Chair of the Scientific Subcommittee of the HREC, organising committee of 3 National ANZSGM scientific meetings and Member Scientific Advisory Committee of Osteoporosis Australia.
+Vasi is a Chair of Scientific Subcommittee of Australian and New Zealand Society of Geriatric medicine, member of Federal Council of Australian and New Zealand Society of Geriatric medicine , member of the hospital's ethics committee (HREC) and Chair of the Scientific Subcommittee of the HREC, organising committee of 3 National ANZSGM scientific meetings and Deputy Head of Concord Clinical School.
 He has developed an interest in the global health of older people and spent some time in Uganda (2010).
 He is and has collaborated on research projects in Uganda, Malaysia, and Thailand.
+Associate Professor Louise Waite.
+Louise Waite is a Senior Geriatrician at Concord Hospital and Clinical Associate Professor at the University of Sydney.
+Publications include over 100 peer-reviewed papers, 50 of these being in the last 5 years.
+She is a chief investigator on the NHMRC funded Concord Hormones and Ageing in Men Project (CHAMP) study and has co-authored over 50 papers from this study.
+Her research focus is dementia, focusing on pre-clinical syndromes that predict dementia.
+She is a clinical lead for the Cognitive Disorders Clinic at Concord Hospital, a state wide multi-disciplinary clinic for the assessment, diagnosis and management of dementia and cognitive disorders.
+Louise is a member of the Scientific Subcommittee of Australian and New Zealand Society for Geriatric medicine, current chair of the Division of Medicine at Concord Hospital and serves on numerous hospital committees.

 - Ms Marisa Wright